alteryx/featuretools/docs/source/guides/tuning_dfs.rst

 By default, where clauses are built using the ``interesting_values`` of a variable.

 ..
-Interesting values can be automatically added to all variables by calling `EntitySet.add_interesting_values` or `Entity.add_interesting_values`.
+Interesting values can be automatically added to all variables by calling ``EntitySet.add_interesting_values``.
 We can manually specify interesting values by directly as well.

 ..
 Currently, interesting values are only considered for variables of type :class:`.variable_types.Categorical`, :class:`.variable_types.Ordinal`, and :class:`.variable_types.Boolean`.